arialdomartini/arialdomartini.github.io/_posts/2016-11-21-primitive-obsession.md

 ## Pain Points

-This is tollerable as long as there there are just a very little number of primitive dependencies.<br />
+This is tollerable as long as there are just a very little number of primitive dependencies.<br />
 It starts stinking when it ends up with code like the following: